 Mixing different metals is so popular, and you don’t want to be out of this trend.
 Explore how you can mix and match different metals to create exciting bathroom decor.

-Back in time, in interior design, every element and material is expected to match, and this matchy look was always applauded even if it is not that hard.
+Back in time, in interior design, every element and material was expected to match, and this matchy look was always applauded even if it was not that hard.